akirasen/zhaolaogen/readme.md

 ### Operate on the server side

-1.Terminal operation,change `Your project name` to the name of the directory you want to create
+1.In a terminal, run the following command,change `Your project name` to the name of the directory you want to create

 ```
 yarn create strapi-app your-project-name
 ```

-2.Select`Custom`mode for installation.` Quickstart` will use SQLite database by default a
+2.Choose `Custom` installation type.` Quickstart` will use SQLite database by default a
 ```
 Custom (manual settings), which allows to choose your preferred database
 ```

-3.Select MySQL database in the list and fill in the database information
+3.Among the list of databases, Select MySQL database in the list and fill in the database information

-4.Run the strapi development environment in the project root directory
+4.Run the following command in the project folder

 ```
 yarn develop
 ```
 5.At this time, a stratpi application development environment will automatically compile and deploy and run on port 1337.
 If you want it to run on other ports, you can modify the PORT parameter in the. env file of the application root directory, and modify the port parameter in config/server.js;

-6.暂时Ctrl+C退出环境，安装依赖，在根目录分别执行：
+6.Press Ctrl+C to exit cli temporarily, install dependencies, and execute them in the root directory respectively:
 ```
 npm i axios --save
 npm i moment --save